This post may contain affiliate links. This means we may earn money or products from the companies mentioned in this post.

 If you don’t mind spending a little more money and archiving is your primary purpose and goal for storing your photos, you might consider purchasing these types of products from Archive Methods.

 I remember my grandma created a scrapbook for each family; eventually, she gave the scrapbooks to her children.
 Many of the photos were pictures we had given her through the years.
-It was a way for her to organize her pictures, but yet, give back to her family when she no longer wanted them.
+It was a way for her to organize her pictures and give back to her family when she no longer wanted them.
 If you are a grandparent, this system might be perfect for you, too!

-A smaller size of binders like 7 X 9 will work if you don’t have any 8 X 10 photos.
-I recommend placing empty sheet protectors with the year the name of the child, so you are ready when that year rolls around.
-Below you’ll find a place to sign-up for a free workbook to help you organize your digital photos that also seem to get out of control like your school printed photos.
+A smaller size of binder, like 7 X 9 will work if you don’t have any 8 X 10 photos.
+I recommend placing empty sheet protectors with the year and the name of the child, so you are ready when that year rolls around.
+Below you’ll find a place to sign-up for a free workbook to help you organize your digital photos that also seem to get out of control, like your school-printed photos.